TITLE 13 INSURANCE

 (1) The superintendent shall determine the reasonable compensation for IROs and shall publish a schedule of IRO compensation by bulletin.

-(2) Upon completion of an external review, the IRO shall submit its invoice directly to the health care insurer.
+(2) Upon completion of the review, the IRO shall submit its invoice directly to the health care insurer.

 F. In reaching a decision, the assigned IRO is not bound by any decisions or conclusions reached during the health care insurer’s utilization review process or the health care insurer’s internal grievance process.